appserver-io/appserver/README.md

 **Windows**

 On Windows we sadly do not offer any of these scripts.
-After the installation you can start the Application Server with the ``server.bat`` file located within the root directory of your installation.
+After the installation, you can start the Application Server with the ``server.bat`` file located within the root directory of your installation.
 Best thing to do would be starting a command prompt as an administrator and run the following commands (assuming default installation path):